Dear Members,

 digital assets from unauthorized access, alteration, or destruction.
 These controls

-The Company has been using "Centralized Shared Services Centre
+The Company has implemented a robust "Centralized Shared Services

-There is no further material change and commitment affecting the
+There is no material change and commitment adversely affecting

-financial position of the Company, which has occurred between the end of the financial
+financial position of the Company, which has occurred between end of the financial year of

-year of the Company i.e. March 31,2024 and as on date of the Directors' Report.
+the Company i.e. March 31,2025 and as on date of this Annual Report.

 DETAILS OF SUBSIDIARY, ASSOCIATE AND JOINT VENTURE COMPANIES, AS

-The Company has following 2 (Two) wholly owned subsidiaries as on March
+The Company has following 3 (three) wholly owned subsidiaries as on

-31, 2024.
-There are no associate or joint venture companies within the meaning of Section
+March 31, 2025.
+There are no associate or joint venture company within the meaning of

-the Company.
-It is registered with National Housing Bank (NHB) and holds the certificate
+subsidiary of the Company.
+SHFL is registered with National Housing Bank (NHB) and holds

-of registration (COR) as Housing Finance Company (not holding/accepting of Public
+Certificate of Registration (COR) as Housing Finance Company (not holding/accepting Public

 deposits) dated November 14, 2017 to carry on activities of housing finance business under